WHOIGit/ifcb-data-sharer/README.md

 ```

 #### Windows server installation
-Open a Git Bash terminal 'as an Administrator' - right click icon in start menu > 'More' > 'Run as administrator'.
-In terminal:
+Open a terminal windown in `Git Bash` using 'as an Administrator' option.
+Right click icon in start menu > 'More' > 'Run as administrator'.
+In the terminal window:
 ```
 git clone https://github.com/WHOIGit/ifcb-data-sharer.git
 cd ifcb-data-sharer
 chmod +x ifcb-sync
 mkdir -p /usr/local/bin
 ```
 Create a Windows symlink for ifcb-sync.
-Open and run cmd.exe as an administrator.
-In new cmd terminal:
+Open and run `cmd.exe` as an administrator, then in the new terminal window:
 ```
 cd C:\Program Files\Git\usr\local\bin
 mklink ifcb-sync C:\path\to\ifcb-data-sharer\ifcb-sync
 ```
 where `C:\path\to\ifcb-data-sharer` is the location where this repo was cloned.
 Default is `C:\Users\USERNAME\ifcb-data-sharer`.

-4. Create a new `.env` file in the same directory.
+### 4. Create a new `.env` file in the same directory.
 In a terminal, copy the example code from the `.env.example`.
 Use Git Bash terminal if installing on a Windows host.

 ```
 cp .env.example .env
 ```

-5. Update the .env variables to the AWS Key/AWS Secret/User Account that you received from WHOI using a text editor (e.g., `nano .env`).
+### 5. Update the .env variables to the AWS Key/AWS Secret/User Account that you received from WHOI using a text editor (e.g., `nano .env`).

 ```
 AWS_ACCESS_KEY_ID=your-key-here